 SLM is a Former Manchester artist originally from Essex whose recently moved to Sussex.

-The artist stated “I digitised the painting and turned it into an poster advert for naturally fracked water – to be sold as bottled water – with information at the bottom regarding where to find out about fracking and to encourage the signing of petitions.”
+The artist stated, “I digitised the painting and turned it into a poster advert for naturally fracked water – to be sold as bottled water – with information at the bottom regarding where to find out about fracking and to encourage the signing of petitions.”

 “Madame du Frack was initially printed as an A3 paste up (or wheat paste) which I stuck up all around Manchester and East London.
-I then used the a poem I had written at the time to make hand outs and left them in libraries, pubs, bars and any where else I could think of.”
+I then used the poem I had written at the time to make handouts and left them in libraries, pubs, bars and anywhere else I could think of.”

 “Next came the making of the actual bottles of fracked water.
 After a fake label and fun mixing all sorts of nasty ingredients -I sold bottles as art pieces (not to be drunk) at a couple of art events.
 They caused quite a stir and proved great for approaching a subject that nobody much seemed to want to engage discussion at the time.”